-Reflecting the rich denominational roots of the United Parish, the Sacrament of Baptism is available to infants, children, and adults who are active participants in the worship life of the congregation.
-When an adult is baptized, we celebrate that the person has responded to God’s call in their life; when an infant is baptized we rejoice that God loves us and claims us even before we can act for ourselves.
+Reflecting the rich denominational roots of the United Parish, the Sacrament of Baptism is available to people of all ages.
+When an adult is baptized, we celebrate that the person has responded to God’s call in their life; when an infant is baptized we rejoice that our first and foremost identity is that of a beloved child of God.
 Infant dedication is also available for families who prefer this blessing for their babies.

 We celebrate Baptisms within Sunday morning worship services as a joyful Sacrament connecting God, the one being baptized, and the congregation.
 Vows are made between the one being baptized (or their parents, in the case of a child) and the congregation, to support and walk with them on their faith journey.
-Because of the nature of these promises, Baptism is available to those who are actively involved in worship and congregational life at United Parish.
+We especially enjoy inviting the newly baptized to build a relationship with United Parish as their spiritual home.

 The apostle Paul wrote that “nothing in life, or in death, or in all of creation can separate us from God’s love for us in Jesus Christ.”